lidofinance/solana-docs/docs/validator-onboarding.md

 Please share the vote account, stSOL account, and if applicable, your maintainer account, with the multisig members [by filling out this form][validator-addr-form].
-Chorus One will then prepare a multisig transaction to add your vote account to the Solido instance, and the multisig members will batch-approve these transactions periodically.
+Lido team will then prepare a multisig transaction to add your vote account to the Solido instance, and the multisig members will batch-approve these transactions periodically.